Malamutes can be the most loyal and friendly dogs that exist. They can make fantastic family dogs, or as I like to say, “Family Members.”

 Puppies like to kiss you. ( it is good for them to do that) but be aware they do like to nibble and those teeth can bring blood.

 Please find a trainer in your area to assist in house training and obedience training.
 These dogs are going to be BIG and STRONG.
 They will need to be trained or you will not be able to control them.
-Many times you can find a beginners class at a local pet smart.
+Many times you can find a beginner class at a local PetSmart.
 I don't recommend using them for advanced training though.

 If you change their diet please do it a little at a time.

-The puppies have been wormed and started on heart worm preventative.
-Keeping them on monthly heart worm preventative also prevents other worms.
+The puppies have been wormed and started on heartworm prevention.
+Keeping them on monthly heartworm preventative also prevents other worms.

-They have had their first round of Parvo and Distemper shot and will need boosters at 9 weeks, 12 weeks and 15 weeks.
+They have had their first round of Parvo and Distemper shots and will need boosters at 9 weeks, 12 weeks, and 15 weeks.
 Then once a year.
 Then will need rabies vaccination at 4 to 6 months old.
 Please keep the puppy away from other dogs as much as possible till they have had at least one more round of Parvo and distemper vaccination.
-The vaccination helps keep them from getting it but does not guarantee they wont get it if they come in contact with a live virus.
+The vaccination helps keep them from getting it but does not guarantee they won't get it if they come in contact with a live virus.

 These are babies and are vulnerable, so please be cautious.